 The nature reserves allow you to easily connect with the Amazon nature, do ecotourism activities, and relax with the vibrant sounds of its animals.

-The three reserves you can visit in the Colombian Amazon are:
+The four nature reserves you can visit in the Colombian Amazon are:

 Parque Nacional Natural Amacayacu is the first Natural Park in Colombia created to protect the biodiversity of the Amazon region.
 Its territory is MUCH larger than Bogotá, so imagine all the cultural richness, fauna, and flora that inhabit it.

-With a guide from the Park, venture along the trails and be ready to observe birds, the lion tamarin (the smallest primate in America), walking trees, the symbolic ceiba tree that can grow up to 40 meters high, indigenous communities, and much more.
+You should be able to observe birds, the lion tamarin (the smallest primate in America), walking trees, the symbolic ceiba tree that can grow up to 40 meters high, and much more.

 In the heart of the Amazon, between the departments of Caquetá and Guaviare, you will find the majestic Serranía de Chiribiquete Natural Park.

-This hidden jungle treasure is one of the best-preserved sites on earth.
+This hidden jungle treasure, crossed by several important rivers, is one of the best-preserved sites on earth.
+More than 4,000,000 acres are protected to reduce deforestation.
 Today it is a natural and cultural World Heritage Site, a title shared by only 39 places on the planet.

 It is as breathtaking as the rest of the Amazon, yet almost no one has been there.
 It has impressive rock formations (tepuis), cave paintings dating back over 20,000 years, an incredible number of wildlife species, and secluded indigenous communities.